Locations:

 Healthcare providers perform a rapid assessment that includes:

 • Your health history, including your personal or family history of heart disease.
-They’ll want to know about other health conditions like whether you use tobacco products and any medications you take.
+They’ll want to know about other health conditions, whether you use tobacco products and any medications you take.

-• A physical exam to learn more about your symptoms and how severe they are.
-This includes listening to your heart and checking for signs of edema.
+• physical exam to learn more about your symptoms and how severe they are.
+This includes listening to your heart and checking for signs of fluid retention.

-Healthcare providers use a variety of tests to assess your symptoms, such as:
+Healthcare providers use a variety of tests to assess your symptoms, like:

 Management and Treatment